How to Apply

 2a.
 Other graduate proficiency exams, such as GMAT or MCAT

 2b.
-A post-Bachelor’s credential such as a Master’s degree or graduate certificate
+A post-Bachelor’s credential such as a Master’s degree

 2c.
 A professional license or certificate that requires a bachelor’s degree for eligibility to sit for the exam.
 Please submit proof of the credential with your MPH program application material